geekodour/o/content/public_lists/dem_comments.md

 -   it is like using a fork and a knife to eat soup that suddenly became cold
 -   Yes.
 Googling all the time.
 Docs open all the time.
 Trying to remember that one function that did something like what I need.
 A lot of [“being smart” actually consists of getting comfortable with feeling stupid](https://fgiesen.wordpress.com/2016/02/05/smart/).
 -   The kernel does what ever the fuck it wants because it's the boss.
 It doesn't want to kill its init.
+-   What massively improved your mental health?
+    -   De-emphasizing the importance of my every thought.
+Most human thoughts are nonsense. | question every single negative thought, and every single one so far has turned out to be bullshit.
+No joke.
+It's a game-changer.
+    -   feel compelled to add that | came to this practice by reading Eckhart Tolle and Byron Katie,mostly.
+Both reference great spiritual leaders throughout human history (Jesus, Lao Tzu, The Buddha, Ramana Maharshi) who all point to this notion as a path to end suffering.
+There are many contemporary writers who also point to the same truths (some mentioned here).
+    -   Suffering is optional.
+    -   People think meditation is “clearing your mind” when really it's just building the skill to look at thoughts and say “well that's some bullshit”

 ## HN {#hn}